-The Experiential Learning Model begins with youth experiencing or doing an activity on a certain topic (for example, bees), Figure A. 4-H leaders then process the experience through encouraging youth to share and reflect.
-Lastly, youth apply what they have learned to their lives and community through generalizing and applying.
+The Experiential Learning Model begins with youth experiencing or doing an activity on a certain topic (for example, bees), Figure B. 4-H leaders then help their students process the experience by encouraging youth to share and reflect.
+Lastly, youth apply what they have learned to their lives and community.